kexiZeroing/kexiZeroing.github.io/src/blog/http-connection-caching-http2.md

 `stale-if-error=86400` indicates that the cache can reuse a stale response for an extra 1 day (86400s) when an error is encountered.
 Here, an error is considered any response with a status code of 500, 502, 503, or 504.

+> Every browser maintains both a memory cache and a disk cache.
+The **memory cache** is extremely fast but short-lived – it only lasts while a page is open.
+It isn’t governed by HTTP caching headers: even resources marked `no-store` may be reused from memory if they’re requested again within the same page.
+The **disk cache**, by contrast, persists across tabs and sessions, can hold much larger resources, and does respect HTTP caching headers.

 #### `Cache-Control` as a Request Header
 One thing we’re probably less familiar with is the use of the `Cache-Control` as a request header, which influences how the browser decides whether to use a cached response or fetch fresh content from the network.
 The most common time you’ll encounter `Cache-Control` in a request is when refreshing a page.

-In Chrome, even if the page is still fresh, refreshing it will dispatch a request to the network with `Cache-Control: max-age=0` and `If-Modified-Since | If-None-Match`.
+Users may think “refresh” always fetches new content, but unless it’s a hard refresh, caches still apply.
+For exmaple, when pressing the reload button, the browser will use cached responses if they’re still fresh.
+If stale, it revalidates.

 A hard refresh means bypass the cache entirely, fetching both the main document and all subresources from the network.
-These requests typically include the header `Cache-Control: no-cache`.
+These requests typically include the header `Cache-Control: no-cache`. *(`no-cache` means force revalidation, `no-store` means bypass caching entirely)*

 ### Freshness and Cache validation
 Before the expiration time, the resource is fresh; after the expiration time, the resource is stale.
 Stale responses are not immediately discarded.
 HTTP has a mechanism to transform a stale response into a fresh one by asking the origin server.
 This is called validation.
 Validation is done by using a conditional request that includes an `If-Modified-Since` or `If-None-Match` request header.
 The server will respond with `304 Not Modified` if the content has not changed. **Since this response only indicates "no change", there is no response body — there's just a status code — so the transfer size is extremely small.** The response can also include headers that update the expiration time of the cached resource.